propstreet/bundle-tabs/README.md

 - `/src/bar.js`
 - `/README.md`

-Running the "Bundle Open Files" command creates a new unsaved Markdown file with sections like:
+Running the "Bundle Open Tabs" command creates a new unsaved Markdown file with sections like:

 ```md
 ## /src/foo.ts